Parsa-Rajabi/CIS145/docs/archive-final.md

   - Place both HTML files in the folder
   - Copy the link to your folder on the CIS Web server
     - It should look something like this: https://cisweb.ufv.ca/~rajabip/Q0 (instead of rajabip, it will be your student ID: 30123456)
-    - Save the link as you will be submitting it to Blackboard as a comment
+    - Save the link as you will be submitting it to D2L Brightspace as a comment
-- Create a zip of your files (including your validation reports) and submit on Blackboard before the due date
+- Create a zip of your files (including your validation reports) and submit on D2L Brightspace before the due date
   - [How to zip a file on Mac/Windows](https://www.wikihow.com/Make-a-Zip-File)
   - The name of your zip file should be formatted as the following
     - `FirstName_LastName_StudentID_Q0.zip`